synzen/MonitoRSS/README.md

 }
 ```

-##RSS Management
-I don't advise tampering with the `name` of feeds.
-Everytime a new feed is initialized, a table is created in the database.
-Manually changing the name of a feed will create a new table for that feed, leaving the old one unmanaged and undeleted unless you manually delete it (or change the name back and remove it through Discord).
-The names are there more for database management than anything.

-In general if you don't want trash lying around in your database don't remove manually remove feeds from `sources`.
-Instead, remove them from Discord with the command `~rssremove` as explained in the section farther below.
-Deleting the channel or removing the bot from the guild will also purge any traces of the guild from the bot and the database.

 ###Feed Customization
 The bare minimum for a source must be `name`, `link`, and `channel` for it to be functional.
 But of course customization is possible!